renovate-bot/khulnasoft-lab-_-vulx/docs/community/contribute/issue.md

 # Issues
-Thank you for taking interest in contributing to Trivy!
+Thank you for taking interest in contributing to Vul!

-Trivy uses [GitHub Discussion](./discussion.md) for bug reports, feature requests, and questions.
+Vul uses [GitHub Discussion](./discussion.md) for bug reports, feature requests, and questions.